 Know Your Arches

 Your arches are one of the most important parts of your feet.
-They are the space on the inner part of your foot and are one of the areas that are subjected to the most pressure.
+They are the spaces on the inner part of your feet and are one of the areas that are subjected to the most pressure.
 They make it possible for your feet to maintain your body weight and also shift the energy your feet absorb while walking, running, jumping and doing any sort of activity.

-High arches (also known as pes cavus) are when the arch of your foot is too high.
-This can be easily seen if your feet are shorter than normal and they are higher than they should be.
+High arches (also known as pes cavus) are when the arch of your foot is too high, which can be easily seen if your feet are shorter than normal and they are higher than they should be.
 This can cause pain in the ball and heel of your foot, and can cause strain on the arches.

 Pronation and Supination

 Pronation is the rolling of the foot inward as you walk or run.
-Because weight needs to shift to the big toe, which can take more than the smaller toes, this is a perfectly normal part of how you move.
+Since weight needs to shift to the big toe, which can take more than the smaller toes, pronation can be a perfectly normal part of how you move.

-However, low arches commonly causes over-pronation; the foot rolls too far inwards.
-This stretches tendons more than they should be, and can cause conditions like plantar fasciitis to develop.
+Low arches commonly cause overpronation: when the foot rolls too far inwards.
+This stretches tendons more than they should be, and can lead to a number of conditions, including:

 High arches, on the other hand, can cause supination.
 This is the foot rolling outwards instead of inwards, and is not a normal part of walking or running.
-This leads to a greater chance of ankle sprains as it is easier for your ankle to twist more than it should.
-This can also cause plantar fasciitis to develop.
+High arches often appear in combination with the following symptoms:

 Measuring Your Arches: The Wet Test